mparno/fenics-web/source/installation/installation.rst

 Ubuntu PPA
 ----------

-The official Ubuntu repositories may not always contain the latest stable FEniCS releases.
-To stay current with the latest releases, add the `FEniCS Personal Package Archive
+Ubuntu has a policy of not updating the version of a shipped application, so the FEniCS version available might be old.
+To keep up with the latest releases, add the `FEniCS Personal Package Archive
 <https://launchpad.net/~fenics/+archive/ppa>`_ (PPA) to your Ubuntu
 system.
-You can do this by going to **System > Administration > Software Sources > Third-Party Software** and clicking on **Add**.
+You can do this by going to **System > Administration > Software Sources > Other Software** and click on **Add**.
 Then type in ``ppa:fenics/ppa`` and click on **Add Source** and then **Close**.
 A dialog box should appear, asking whether you would like to update the list of repositories.
 Select **Reload** to